Yabk/reddit-background/README.md

 # reddit-background
 Small python script that downloads image from a subreddit and sets it as wallpaper.

-Currently only works on Ubuntu.
+Currently only works on GNOME.

 # Automating the script
 The easiest way to automate this script is using Cron.